Our site is tested by TWO services every day to protect your information.

 (You can easily remove it if you change your mind.)

-NEW - Version 1.4 Firmware adds new functionality, including an optional 10 megohm input!
+That builds upon the Version 1.4 Firmware, which was released in August, which adds new functionality, including an optional 10 megohm input!
 See description for details.
 All units purchased from Gollihur Music arrive to you with the v1.4 BASS firmware pre-installed.

 Audio Sprockets ToneDexter Preamplifier